 These days, your beer could have an alcohol content of anywhere from 2 to 20 percent—or even higher.

 Most drinkers don’t understand, or even care, what percent of alcohol is in beer.
-And while a Bud Light comes in at 4.2 percent alcohol, craft beer usually has a much higher ABV (alcohol by volume).
+And while Bud Light comes in at 4.2 percent alcohol, craft beer usually has a much higher ABV (alcohol by volume).

 The consumer research group Mintel found that the average alcohol content of craft beer is 5.9 percent.
 However, that doesn’t mean that craft beer you’re drinking is 5.9%: there are many heavyweight beers that can have as much alcohol as 20 percent alcohol per serving.
 If you’re drinking a 17.5 percent Samuel Adams Triple Bock, a 12–ounce serving clocks in at way more than 14 grams of alcohol.
 So, while you may think you’re drinking one beer, you’re actually drinking the equivalent of 3.5 drinks.